Author: Group Captain Ashok K Chordia (Re-attired)

 Named after my grandnephew, Kartik, I discovered this approach when one day, I saw his father Ravi, using this technique effortlessly to calm him down.

-“Take it easy.”
-I helped him lift himself to the seat in front.
-He was an elderly frail man; in his early eighties, I guessed; and he might not have weighed a gram in excess of fifty kilos.
+“Easy!”
+I said instinctively and helped the man lift himself to the seat in front.
+He was elderly and frail; in his early eighties, I guessed.
+And he might not have weighed a gram in excess of fifty kilos, even with the clothes on.
 He was a skeleton, almost.
-The cap of a Sheafer pen peeping out of his coat’s pocket suggested that he was possibly engaged in scholarly pursuits.
+The cap of a Sheafer fountain pen peeping out of his oversized coat pocket suggested that he was possibly engaged in some kind of scholarly pursuit.

 “Uh!
-Thank you… I am jaast een time.”
-A forced smile on his pale face deepened the furrows in his wrinkled cheeks.
+Thank you… I am jaast een time,” he collected himself and forced a smile on his pale face.
+If at all, the effort deepened the furrows in his wrinkled cheeks.
 He adjusted his thick-rimmed glasses with cylindrical lenses to focus his gaze on something beneath my berth.
-I realised, he was reading my name on my steel trunk.
+He was reading my name printed on my duffel bag.

 “So, you are Squadron Leedor… Indiaan Air Force?”
-I wasn’t much impressed by what he seemed to show off as his discovery because that was my rank years ago; I was now a Group Captain.
-I smiled, nonetheless.
+I wasn’t much impressed by what he showed off as his discovery because that was my rank two years ago; I had earned a promotion in the intervening period.

-Inadvertently though, he had needled me gently with that one-word question.
+Inadvertently though, he had pricked me with that one-word question.
 “Why do people take everyone who dons blue, to be a pilot?”
-I thought.

-“Not really,” I said aloud without making an attempt to hide my feeling.
-“I am a skydiver,” I said proudly.
-“The next best thing to being an eagle in the big blue sky.”
+“Not really,” I said aloud without making an attempt to hide my punctured ego.
+“I am a skydiver… the next best thing to being an eagle in the big blue sky.”

-His phone rang soon enough.
+He had barely regained his breath when his phone rang.
+He riffled through his coat pocket to find his phone.
 He squinted his eyes to read the text on the five-inch screen of his iPhone but couldn’t.
-He accepted the call with indifference.
+Nonetheless, he accepted the call.
+There was a distinct dash of indifference in the way he responded.
 It was either an unknown caller, or someone he didn’t wish to speak to.
 His face turned red as he listened to the individual at the other end.
-He cupped his mouth as if to prevent being heard, but was provoked by the caller to scream into the instrument: “I am not Bheector Bhon.”
-His lips, quivered, His nostrils grew large and his unusually long nasal hair flowed out of the cavities like mini grey fumes, “Aar, aami Majeek Dadu noi (And, I am not Magic Grandpa)!
-Stop calling me from deepharent nombers.”
-He disconnected angrily and mumbled an inaudible sorry when our eyes met.
+He cupped his mouth as if to prevent being heard, but it seemed he was provoked by the caller to scream into the instrument: “I am not Bheector Bhon (I am not Victor One),” his lips quivered.
+His large nostrils grew larger, and his unusually long nasal hair flowed out of the cavities like little grey fumes, “Aar, aami Majeek Dadu noi (And, I am not Magic Dadu)!
+Stop calling me from deepharent nombers (Stop calling me from different numbers).”
+He disconnected angrily and mumbled a barely-audible sorry when our eyes met.

 He wiped the beads of sweat that had appeared on his forehead.
 Then there was prolonged silence except for his deep breathing and the rhythmic rumbling of the wagon’s cast iron wheels.

-He was professor-like in his mannerism, perpetually lost.
-He rummaged his pockets clumsily for his ticket when the conductor arrived.
+He was professor-like; seemed perpetually lost.
+He rummaged his pockets for his ticket when the conductor arrived.
 And, when he did present one, it was an invalid ticket––it was for the Rajdhani Express of the previous day.
-Without ado, he paid the fine and bought a valid ticket.
-“I am bheecoming phorgetfool,” he announced to nobody in particular.
+Without ado, he paid a hefty fine and bought a valid ticket.
+“I am bheecoming phorgetfool (I am becoming forgetful),” he announced to nobody in particular.

-The following hour was spent in what I call polite-meaningless–conversation.
+The following hour was spent in what I call polite-meaningless-conversation.
 My half-hearted effort to know who he was, got stymied each time by his arguments on a variety of subjects: Hypoxia… Foreign Policy… Unmanned aircraft… Electric cars… China… Biological Warfare.
-There was a core of weirdness in the way he lingered long on those last two topics.
-All through our conversation, his probing eyes scanned our coupe and a part of the corridor.
+There was a core of weirdness in the way he hesitated talking on those last two topics.
+All through our conversation, his probing eyes scanned our coupe and a part of the adjoining corridor.